 Arteries supply the brain with oxygenated blood.
-They include those that have close connections with one another to form networks, for example the circle of Willis – which mainly functions to provide an alternative route of blood supply to an area of the brain in the event of occlusion to a major artery supplying that area, as well as others that only give-off branches to supply parts of the brain.
+They include those that have close connections with one another to form networks, for example the circle of Willis.
+This arterial circle provides an alternative route of blood supply to an area of the brain in the event of an occlusion to a major artery supplying that area, as well as others that only give-off branches to supply parts of the brain.

-Arteries of the brain include the branches of the left and right carotid arteries and two vertebral arteries which ascend on the anterolateral aspect of the medulla, give off branches and take part in formation of the above mentioned arterial circle.
+Arteries of the brain include the branches of the left and right carotid arteries and two vertebral arteries which ascend on the anterolateral aspect of the medulla.
+They give off branches and take part in formation of the circle of Willis.

 The internal carotid arteries arise in the neck from the common carotid arteries, ascend vertically to the base of the skull, and enter the cranial cavity through the carotid canals in the temporal bones.
 Within the cranial cavity, the internal carotid arteries terminate by dividing into the anterior and middle cerebral arteries.
 Because the internal carotid and those terminal branches mainly supply blood to the anterior portions of the brain and course to the base of the brain from the anterior direction, they are clinically regarded as the anterior circulation of the brain.